Benjamin-Ngulube/Hand-gesture-tracking/README.md

-Fun simple project that enable that uses haarcascade to track users hand
+#Fun simple project that enables that uses haarcascade to track users hand